Skip to main content

 Do I always need collision coverage?

-Is your car is paid off?
-If if it is, there are only a small number of circumstances that justify not buying collision coverage:
+Is your car paid off?
+If it is, there are only a small number of circumstances that justify not buying collision coverage:

 Your vehicle is in storage: If you car is stored in a save place and not driven, then you may not want to purchase collision coverage.
 If you policy allows you to purchase Comprehensive coverage only, than that makes sense as it will protect you against theft, vandalism, fire, glass breakage, and weather-related damage.
 Collisions are not very likely.